|

 •

-The Double Chooz experiment goal is to
+The Double Chooz experiment goal was to

-search for a non-vanishing value of the θ13 neutrino mixing angle starting in 2008.
+search for a non-vanishing value of the θ13 neutrino mixing angle starting in 2010.

 era of precision measurements in the lepton sector.